amundsen-io/rfcs/rfcs/033-lineage-graph.md

 Implement a navigable canvas-based graph visualization for lineage.
 Lineage is traditionally represented this way, suboptimally, in the various existing tools like CompilerWorks, Castor, Apache Atlas, etc.

-This will replace the existing `Upstream` and `Downstream` tabs on the table detail page, and introduce a new CTA "Lineage" on the table detail page.
+This will eventually replace the existing `Upstream` and `Downstream` tabs on the table detail page (once completely implemented and verified), and introduce a new CTA "Lineage" on the table detail page.

 ## Motivation